ppy/osu-wiki/wiki/Tournaments/CFV/1st/en.md

 ## Ruleset

-The ruleset is primarily based on rulesets used in the [osu!mania 4K World Cup 2024](/wiki/Tournaments/MWC/2024_4K#ruleset) and [4 Digit osu!mania World Cup 2024](/wiki/Tournaments/4DM/2024#ruleset).

-- Any general rules not shown below but listed in the reference tournament are still valid.
+The Cute Female Vocal 1st widely follows the same ruleset that was used in the [osu!mania 4K World Cup 2024](/wiki/Tournaments/MWC/2024_4K#ruleset) and the [4 Digit osu!mania World Cup 2024](/wiki/Tournaments/4DM/2024#ruleset) in addition to the following rules.
+Any rules not written below but that were in effect in these two tournaments also apply within the Cute Female Vocal 1st.

-### Tournament rules
+### General rules

-1. The Touhou Project Mania Cup 4th (THMC 4th) is a 2 versus 2 double-elimination team tournament played on the osu!mania game mode (4K variant).
+1. Match lobbies across the tournament will adhere to the following room settings:
+   - Team Mode: `Head-to-head`
+   - Win Condition: `ScoreV2`
+2. The tournament's Discord server will be the only source of all the latest information about the tournament.
-2. If no referee is available at match time, the match will be postponed to a later time.
+3. If no referee is available during the match time, the match will be postponed to a later time.
-3. Players' scores will still count toward the team score, even if they fail.
 4. Use of visual settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements must not be used to alter core gameplay elements or mechanics.
-5. If a game ends in a draw, it will be nullified and the beatmap replayed.
-This is called a *rematch*.
+5. If a beatmap ends in a draw, it will be nullified and replayed.
-6. Teams may ask for a rematch if a team member encounters technical difficulties while playing.
+6. Players may ask for a beatmap to be replayed if they encounter technical difficulties during the match.
    - "Lag spikes" are not considered a valid reason to nullify a beatmap.
-   - If a rematch happens, the original roster for each team during that particular beatmap must remain the same.
-If that is not possible, e.g., by virtue of a technical issue, *both* teams will be allowed to swap rosters.
    - This rule is not to be abused.
-Referees may veto a rematch request if they find that this is the case.
+Referees may deny a replay request if they find that this is the case.
-7. Disconnects within 30 seconds or 25% of the beatmap length (whichever happens first) can be rematched, at the referee's discretion, as long as it is clearly communicated in the chatroom.
+7. Disconnects within 30 seconds or 25% of the beatmap length (whichever happens first) may result in the beatmap being replayed at the referee's discretion as long as the incident is clearly communicated in the chatroom.
-8. If a player disconnects, their scores will not be counted towards their team's total unless adequate proof of said score is provided.
+8. If a player disconnects, their scores will not be counted unless adequate proof of said score is provided.
 The following are considered acceptable proof:
    - Livestream clips or VODs from the player's point of view.
 The entirety of the play and the results screen must be clearly visible along with the affected player's score.
    - Replay files of the play, taken directly from the "Local scores" tab on the affected player's client (the timestamps must exactly match the time at which the game took place, as seen in the multiplayer match history).
    - Screenshots showing the affected player's score must be taken directly from within the game.